-• 'C(x)' is to be true of exactly those things which teach Logic III in Calgary (whatever those things might be).
+'C(x)' is to be true of exactly those things which teach Logic III in Calgary (whatever those things might be).

 This is an indirect way of stipulating which things a predicate is true of.
 Alternatively, we can stipulate predicate extensions directly.
 For example, we can stipulate that C(x) is to be true of Richard Zach, and Richard Zach alone.
 As it happens, this direct stipulation would have the same effect as the indirect stipulation, since Richard, and Richard alone, teaches Logic III in Calgary.
-Note, however, that the English predicates Logic III is Richard Zach and Logic III in Calgary have very different meanings!
+Note, however, that the English predicates Logic III in Calgary' have very different meanings!

 The point is that FOL has no resources for dealing with nuances of meaning.
 When we interpret FOL, all we are considering is what the predicates are true of, regardless of whether we specify these things directly or indirectly.
-The things a predicate is true of are known as the EXTENSION of that predicate.
-We say that FOL is an EXTENSIONAL LANGUAGE because FOL does not represent differences of meaning between predicates that have the same extension.
+The things a predicate is true of are known as the extension of that predicate.
+We say that FOL is an extensional language because FOL does not represent differences of meaning between predicates that have the same extension.